 Discussions to include planned inspection of Tehran’s second atomic facility.

-However, the analysts’ conclusions are said to need further confirmation of the facts before certification.
+The IAEA analysts’ conclusions are said to need further confirmation of the facts before certification.

 Washington is now re-evaluating that conclusion, a senior US official said last week.